Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 Best for: Mad Hatter tea parties where playful and expressive styles are encouraged.

-We love the combination of ruffles and pizzaz with this hat.
+We love the combination of contrast and pizzaz with this hat.
 It’s a little bit fabulous and a lot bit cool.
-This Organza Ruffles Wide Brim Hat in Pink is bold, dramatic and guaranteed to turn heads!
+This Wide Brim Hat in Orange & Pink is bold, dramatic and guaranteed to turn heads!

 Why this works: bold enough to feel fun without tipping into full costume.